Steps of the risk management process

 2. Analyze the risk

 During this step, your team will estimate the probability and fallout of each risk to decide where to focus first.
+Then you will determine a response plan for each risk.
 Factors such as potential financial loss to the organization, time lost, and severity of impact all play a part in accurately analyzing each risk.
-In putting each risk under the microscope, you’ll also uncover any common issues across a project and further refine the risk management process for future projects.
+By putting each risk under the microscope, you’ll also uncover any common issues across a project and further refine the risk management process for future projects.

 3. Prioritize the risk